taichi-dev/taichi/docs/overview.rst

 Downside:

-1. CUDA for example, despite it's powerfulness, is only supported on NVIDIA cards.
+1. CUDA, for example, despite its powerfulness, can run only on supported NVIDIA GPUs.
 One could not share/distribute his/her work with/to a computer without NVIDIA GPUs.
    This means the loss of portability.

-2. OpenGL for example, due to the historical debt, is too complicated when used as a GPGPU programming tool for beginners, make people easily get lost in API manuals and could not focus the real goal.
+2. OpenGL, due to its historical debt, is too complicated for beginners when used as a GPGPU programming tool.
+People could easily get lost in API manuals instead of focusing on their original goals.
-   This could depress the productivity.
+   This could cause the loss of productivity.

 3. GPU programming langurages are often less flexible and less functional.
    It's easy to make use of high-level C++ features and external libraries